The rank of Mazur's Eisenstein ideal: Finite-flat pseudodeformations

 We let

 represent a choice of matrix coordinates of $E_{\Db,\fl}$ induced by those of $E_{\Db}$.

-Finite-flat Cayley-Hamilton representations can arise from endomorphism algebras of modules.
-The following theorem shows that the notion of finite-flat Cayley-Hamilton representation behaves as expected in this case.
+Finite-flat Cayley--Hamilton representations can arise from endomorphism algebras of modules.
+The following theorem shows that the notion of finite-flat Cayley--Hamilton representation behaves as expected in this case.

-\begin{thm}[{\cite[\S2.6]{PG4}}] Let $(E,\rho,D:E \to A)$ be a Cayley-Hamilton representation of $G_p$, and let $M$ be a faithful $E$-module.
+\begin{thm}[{\cite[\S2.6]{WWE4}}] Let $(E,\rho,D:E \to A)$ be a Cayley--Hamilton representation of $G_p$, and let $M$ be a faithful $E$-module that is finitely generated as an $A$-module.
 Consider $M$ as a $A[G_p]$-module via the map $\rho: A[G_p] \to E$.
-Then $M$ is a finite-flat representation if and only if $(E,\rho,D)$ is a finite-flat Cayley-Hamilton representation. \end{thm}
+Then $M$ is a finite-flat $G_p$-module if and only if $(E,\rho,D)$ is a finite-flat Cayley--Hamilton representation. \end{thm}